yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 for using *fix neighbor/swap* with *diff 2*.

+If atoms in the specified group are not in the voro calculated group they will not be considered for swapping.

 The keyword *rates* can modify the swap rate for each swapped type by values where the adjusted rates values are given in order of increasing atom type.
 The number of rates provided must equal the number of atom